WeldemariamH/Coffee-Preferences-Analysis/README.md

 ## Repository Structure

--Raw_data/: Contains the raw and processed data files.
+-`Raw_data`/: Contains the raw and processed data files.
--Coffee/: Python scripts for data processing.
+-`Coffee`/: Python scripts for data processing.
--coffee_processed_data/: Excel files with cleaned and processed data.
+-`Coffee_processed_data`/: Excel files with cleaned and processed data.
--Coffee PowerBi/: Power BI files with visualizations.
+-`Coffee PowerBi`/: Power BI files with visualizations.

 ## Usage

-To explore the visualizations, download the Excel file in the "Data" folder and open it in Power BI.
 To replicate or extend this analysis, follow these steps:

-1.Data Exploration, Cleaning, and Preprocessing Execute the Python script Coffee/ in a Jupyter environment
+1.Data Exploration, Cleaning, and Preprocessing Execute the Python script `Coffee`/ in a Jupyter environment

-2.Power BI Analysis Import the Final coffee_processed_data/ file into Power BI.
-Open the Coffee PowerBi/ file to explore the visualizations and analyses
+2.Power BI Analysis Import the Final `Coffee_processed_data`/ file into Power BI.
+Open the `Coffee PowerBi`/ file to explore the visualizations and analyses

 ## Acknowledgement
 Special thanks to the Kaggle for providing the original dataset